-Every wedding is different, so while others offer pricing packages, offering their services for a set number of hours, I charge per hour so you can book us for as long or as little time as you wish - although I'd expect a wedding not to last for more than an hour: we'd need to be there before bride and groom, so with travel time, I guess the minimum time you'd need me is 2hrs.
+Every wedding is unique, one of a kind, a one-off, so while others may give you a choice of pricing packages, offering their services for a set number of hours, I charge per hour so you can book us for as long or as little time as you wish - although I'd expect a wedding not to last for more than an hour: we'd need to be there before bride and groom, so with travel time, I guess the minimum time you'd need me is 2hrs.
+The price for 2hrs will be £400.

 If you want to know more, please get in touch with me here, let me know a date and how long you'd like us for and I'll get back to you.